-Long-term-care insurance may be especially valuable in protecting a parent's home and other assets.
-You might buy the insurance for your parent and possibly deduct all or some of the cost.
+Long-term-care insurance may be especially valuable in protecting your home and other assets.
 An insurance policy that covers the cost of care that may be needed later in life can be an important retirement and estate planning component.
 Tax laws allow you to deduct a portion of qualified long-term care insurance premiums based on your current age.